Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Proposed ridge detection algorithm

 and estimating the phase via \eqref{reconFormula}.
-This ridge estimate is not influenced by harmonics from other IMT functions due to the IF separation condition (C2).
-We then repeat Steps 1 and 2 on $f_2$ and $\mathbf{R}_2$ with $\mathbf{S}^{(K)}$ replaced considering $c_2^*$ in the same way as \eqref{multiCurveExt: feasible region2}.
+This ridge estimate is less influenced by harmonics from other IMT functions due to the IF separation condition (C2).
+We then repeat Steps 1 and 2 on $f_2$ and $\mathbf{R}_2$ with $\mathbf{S}^{(K)}$ modified in the same way as \eqref{multiCurveExt: feasible region2} by considering $c_2^*$ .
 We continue this process iteratively with $c_3^*, c_4^*,\ldots$ and so on until ridges of all $L$ IMT functions are extracted, denoted as $\bar c_1^*,\ldots,\bar c_L^*$.